-Admission to the National Honor Society:
+Admission to the National Honor Society

 Members of this year's sophomore and junior classes are eligible for consideration for membership in the Seward Chapter of the National Honor Society.
-Students are selected by a faculty council which includes the following faculty members: Kyle Hinkel, Craig Frederick, John Moody, Chris Oerman and Steve Pinkall.
-The chapter advisor is Pat Brauer who serves as a sixth non-voting member of the Faculty Council.
+Students are selected by a faculty council.

 Membership is based on four criteria which are the cornerstones of the National Honor Society.
 They are scholarship, leadership, service and character.
-To meet the scholarship criterion for the graduating class of 2018, students must have an average grade of 93.00% during one term of the current school year and a cumulative GPA of 90.00%.
-Students in the graduating class of 2019 and beyond must have an average GPA of a 3.5 or greater.
+Students must have an average GPA of a 3.5 or greater.
 If they meet the scholarship criterion, their names will be submitted to the faculty as a whole.
 The faculty will rate each student on a 1 to 4 scale in the next three areas and are instructed to evaluate only the students whom they know.